haaakez/fractal-audio-viz/README.md

   --cache-dir cache/track
 ```

-The old names `preview`, `fullhd`, `1080p`, and `beat` remain accepted as
+the old names `preview`, `fullhd`, `1080p`, and `beat` still work as aliases for
-compatibility aliases for the new resolution tiers.
-Use `--source-mode
+the resolution tiers.
+Use `--source-mode upscaled` for the faster
-upscaled` when the faster quarter-density path is preferable; the named e150
+quarter-density path.
+The old e150 profile names are gone; zoom depth and
-export profiles were removed so output depth and source density are no longer
+source density are now separate options.
-coupled.

 a reproducible random point: